JurijsNazarovs/ParDim/README.md

      a $transOut variable, which is described under number 7 in the current list.

-  5. inpDataInfo - file with all information about results of a previous stage for the same directory (specific analyzed directory and not for all of them as in single script).
+  5. inpDataInfo - file with all information about results of a previous stage for the same directory (specific analysed directory and not for all of them as in single script).

       *Note:* Structure of file is provided in the subsection